feeddanoob/Dead-Man-Switch/README.md

 # Dead-Man-Switch
-Dead Man Switch - Synth
+Dead Man Switch  - the cluster network and mechanized-automatic warfare